marcluettecke/data_science_engineering_blog_post/write_up.md

     <img src="https://i.ibb.co/Jt6v3Nr/folder-structure.png" alt="folder structure" width="250px"/>
 </div>

 Why would we want to extend our nice single Jupyter notebook to this abomination of a project?
-Because it nicely separates code into separate components!
+Because it nicely separates code into distinct components!

 Let us look at it step by step; the main magic happens in the `main.py` file, which calls all other files to do certain functionalities.
 So, for example, to load the data from an arbitrary backend server, or in our simplified case, from a local file, we call: